AnyFetch/developers.anyfetch.com/index.md

 ---
-title: Papiel API v1.0
+title: Papiel Client API v1.0
 layout: doc
 ---

-This describes the resources that make up the Papiel API.
+This describes the resources that make up the Papiel Client API.
 If you have any problems or requests please contact [support](mailto:support@papiel.fr).

+The client API is designed to let your app access documents and metadata on Papiel after processing.

 ## Schema